alexanderkoumis/face-crawl/README.md

 # FaceCrawl

-FaceCrawl is a CVaaS (Computer Vision as a Service) utility for scraping pictures from arbitrary sites on the net.
+FaceCrawl is a utility for scraping pictures from arbitrary sites on the net.

 Video demo: